benvdm03/Infinity/OpenVPN.md

 layout: default
 ---

-## Project 1 : Open VPN Configuration, MFA Access, and AWS S3 Logging
+## Open VPN Configuration, MFA Access, and AWS S3 Logging

 As I embarked on the VPN Server project, my goal was to build upon my foundational knowledge in network security by implementing a secure and robust network infrastructure.
 Through practical application and hands-on experience, I aimed to understand and implement essential networking and security principles, with a focus on VPN protocols, encryption, authentication mechanisms, and access control.